Immigrants & Immigration

 How-To

-Discusses Notarios who are not qualified to give legal advice and who can give immigration legal help.
+Learn about who is qualified to give legal advice and who to trust to give immigration legal help.

 Explains how to pay fees and ask for a fee waiver when filing cases with USCIS, which forms qualify, and how to request a waiver.